-"Such animals don't exist," said the woman when she first saw a crocodile."
-[Swedish proverb].
+"Such animals don't exist," said the woman when she first saw a giraffe."

-Real animals are seldom less fantastic than invented animals.
-And that is true for most domesticated animals too, like the cat.
-"Beauty lies in the eye of the beholder".
-We get used to them, and therefore stop finding out wonders about them till such as David Attenborough and his crew help us rediscover how amazing animal life is, and in England too.
+Real animals can be regarded as fantastic sights, each in their own ways, if "Beauty lies in the eye of the beholder" somehow, or more or less so.
+We get used to them, and therefore stop seeing wonders about them till such as David Attenborough and his crew help us rediscover how amazing animal life is, in England too.

 David Attenborough (1926 -) is one of the pioneers of the nature documentary.
 He has been a face and voice of British natural history programmes for more than fifty years.
 The naturalist is famed for excellent surveys of terrestrial life as a writer and presenter in nine "Life" series.

 Further, some invented animals, like unicorns and dragons of folklore, plainly share traits of real animals, like the rhinoceros and the Komodo lizard.
 As for the giraffe, it was perhaps too fantastic and remote to become a topic of folklore outside Africa.